davidshare/alx-low_level_programming/0x00-hello_world/README.md

 2. [2-assembler](./2-assembler) - A script that generates the assembly code of a C code and save it in an output file.
 3. [3-name](./3-name) - A script that compiles a C file and creates an executable named cisfun.
 4. [4-puts.c](./4-puts.c) - A program that outputs a string with a new line character
+5. [5-printf.c](./5-printf.c) - a program that outputs a string with a new line character using printf